acoomans/Populate/README.md

 ### Install

-You can either clone this repository and add the files in the _Populate_ directory to your project; or use [CocoaPods](http://cocoapods.org).
+You can either clone this repository and add the files in the _PopulateKit_ directory to your project; or use [CocoaPods](http://cocoapods.org).

 Add a pod entry to your Podfile:

-    pod 'Populate', '~> 0.0.1'
+    pod 'PopulateKit', '~> 0.0.1'

 Install the pod(s) by running: